 The grid method will help you with the placement of your drawing.
 It will give you a reference point between the photo and your canvas.

 I love this drawing of flowers in a light bulb.
 After finishing this sketch, it would look great hanging up on your wall.
 You could even add some color to make it stand out more.

 30. Mouth Expressions

 If you want to draw different mouth expressions for your character, this sketch shows you how to draw a smile, smirk, grin, and more.

-To change this drawing up a bit, ask yourself what other shape you could draw from this pot?
+To change this drawing, ask yourself what other shape you could draw from this pot.

 Here’s a sketch breakdown of four different girls.
 Each girl has her own look and style.

 You should find this reference very helpful if this is your drawing style.
 It would be fun to color in these characters once they’re complete.

 I love how simple and creative this head in the clouds drawing is.
 If you’re looking for something you can sketch quickly, try this reference.

 Don’t forget to unlock our FREE drawing challenge printable below!